 - Non-stick silicone baking mat or parchment paper

 - Tin foil (only if you don’t have a toaster oven tray)

 - X-acto knife

 The plastic wasn’t the only thing I recycled for this project.
 I saved an old toaster oven from going to the landfill; it was a spare one that my Mom was going to toss.
 It still worked fine but wasn’t needed so it was perfect for this project.
 It was missing the baking tray but I got around that by using some tin foil instead.

 *Note: the plastic clamshell must have the number ‘6’ on it as shown in the next step.

 Step 2: Look for the #6 Symbol / Safety First

 Look for the #6 stamped on the clear container. #6 PS is polystyrene and has been found to leach styrene – a neurotoxin and possible carcinogen – so do this craft outdoors or in a well ventilated area (as an extra precaution, wear a mask).

-Because of the fumes released, I’d be leery about using it for food, so the old toaster oven I used is dedicated specifically for this purpose.
-I’d suggest looking for one at a thrift shop if you feel the same way.
+Because of the fumes released, the old toaster oven I use is dedicated specifically for this purpose only (no longer for food).
+I suggest looking for one at a thrift shop if you plan on making these in any quantity.